Hiking for Runners: How to Improve Your Running

 People often assume that training to be a fast, powerful and efficient runner simply requires that you run a lot.
 And, to be fair, this is a logical conclusion.
 However, it’s also dangerously oversimplified.
-In reality runners – like all athletes – can reap some pretty dramatic benefits from a well-designed program of cross-training.
+In reality runners – like all athletes – can reap some pretty dramatic benefits from a well-designed program of cross-training or hiking for runners.

 But… what’s that even mean?
 Cross-training can include a huge variety of different workout styles, ideally selected to complementing your primary goals.
 For runners, this can present an overwhelming range of options.
-One highly-beneficial yet woefully overlooked form of cross-training that runners could make use of is hiking.
+One highly-beneficial yet woefully overlooked form of cross-training that runners could make use of is hiking for runners.

-How, though, can hiking improve your running?
-What should you know in order to successfully incorporate hiking into your regular training routine?
+How, though, how can you improve your running with hiking?
+What should you know in order to successfully incorporate hiking for runners into your regular training routine?

 Cross-Training in General

 As mentioned, hiking – when practiced properly by runners – can fall under the large “cross-training” umbrella.
 So, many of the benefits runners can hope for when they begin hiking are related to the strategy of cross-training in general.
 And, if you aren’t already performing some type of crosstraining, you’re going to want to start.
 Why?

 Each time that you train, your working muscles endure a certain amount of structural damage – the degree of which will depend on the type of training, your fitness level and the intensity of your workout.
 While this damage does provide the stimulus that causes your muscles to get bigger, stronger and more efficient, those improvements occur during the recovery process.
 If you continue to subject your muscles to that type of stress over and over without giving them time to perform the necessary repairs, you risk suffering from a wide variety of potential injuries.